johnatas-x/drupalazy/README.md

 If the path is correct, the update begins.

-The script processes the modules first and then the themes (in alphabetical order).
+The script processes the modules first, then the themes and finally the profiles (in alphabetical order).

 This is where the magic happens (finally, this is where Sed replaces `^9` with `^9 || ^10`).
 - If your current Drupal version is 8.x, the files will be updated to `^8 || ^9`.